BtheDestroyer/BrewTools/README.md

 ## "You should add _____" "_____ is broken for me.
 Why?"

-Create an [issue](https://github.com/bthedestroyer/SpriteTools/issues) so we can get your feedback.
+Create an [issue](https://github.com/bthedestroyer/BrewTools/issues) so we can get your feedback.
 We're happy to add any ideas that would make the library better!
-"# BrewTools"